TosbackCgusBridge-Bot/CGUs-versions/Economist/Privacy Policy.md

 *   How do I make a complaint?

-If you have a complaint regarding any aspect of your personal information or this privacy policy, please write directly to the data privacy team.
+If you have a complaint regarding any aspect of your personal information or this Privacy Policy, please write directly to the data privacy team.

 If you are still not satisfied with the outcome of your complaint, you may write to the Information Commissioner's Office as set out below.